Biplane fighter aces

 “Enemy fighters used a definite plan of attack.
 Attacking from superior height they maintained that height by attacking the Gladiators singly and in quick succession and climbing after each attack.
 The Gladiators, forced to evade, were unable to climb.”

-In return the 160o Gruppo pilots claimed six Gladiators, two each by Maggiore Molinari and Tenente Edoardo Crainz (in CR.42 '394-7'), and one apiece by Tenente Eber Giudici (his aircraft was damaged by enemy fire) and Capitano Paolo Arcangeletti.
+In return the 160o Gruppo pilots claimed seven Gladiators, two each by Maggiore Molinari, Tenente Edoardo Crainz (in CR.42 '394-7') and Tenente Eber Giudice (his aircraft was damaged by enemy fire) and one by Capitano Paolo Arcangeletti.
 Probables were claimed by Tenente Torquato Testerini, Sergente Maggiore Francesco Penna and Sergente Maggiore Domenico Tufano.
-The 150o Gruppo pilots claimed two more Gladiators when Capitano Luigi Corsini claimed one Gladiator and a probable while Sergente Maggiore Virgilio Pongiluppi claimed one Gladiator; both pilots were from the 364a Squadriglia.
+The 150o Gruppo pilots claimed two more Gladiators when Capitano Corsini claimed one Gladiator and a probable while Sergente Maggiore Virgilio Pongiluppi claimed one Gladiator; both pilots were from the 364a Squadriglia.
 The 47o Stormo gunners claimed one more and a probable.
 As in the case of the British fighters, actual Italian losses totalled only two aircraft, Tenente Mario Gaetano Carancini and Tenente Mario Frascadore of the 160o Gruppo being lost, while Maggiore Molinari was wounded in the right foot and force-landed near Tepelene in a dry river-bed with a damaged engine (it seems that the aircraft was written off).

 On 17 January 1941, Hickey was awarded a posthumously DFC.